avikcincy-sanju/agentic-commerce-mcp/README.md

 - Snowflake
 - Retrieval-Augmented Generation (RAG)
 - Architecture Document Search
+- Enterprise Knowledge Base

 ---

+# Project Vision

+The long-term goal is to build an AI-powered **Architecture Copilot** for modern commerce.

+Rather than replacing architects, the MCP is designed to accelerate architecture discovery, vendor evaluation, payment design, treasury planning, and consulting workflows by providing deterministic recommendations and reusable architecture patterns.

+---

 # Contributing

 This project is currently maintained by the author.

 Suggestions, issues, and feedback are welcome through GitHub Issues.

 ---

 # Disclaimer

 This project is intended for **educational, research, and architecture evaluation purposes**.

-All recommendations, simulations, comparisons, and reports are deterministic and illustrative.
-They should not be interpreted as production deployment guidance or financial advice.
+All recommendations, simulations, comparisons, scores, diagrams, and reports are deterministic and illustrative.

+They should not be interpreted as production deployment guidance, financial advice, or regulatory guidance.

 ---

-## Copyright
+# Copyright

 © 2026 Avik Nandi.

 All rights reserved.

 This repository is provided for educational and evaluation purposes only.

-No commercial use, redistribution, or derivative works are permitted without prior written permission.
+No commercial use, redistribution, modification, or derivative works are permitted without prior written permission from the author.